 BigCommerce comes with built-in features and apps whereas Shopify has third-party apps that you can connect with (at extra cost).

-I’ve used Shopify and I do like it and recommend it to almost anyone who wishes to start their e-com store.
+I’ve used Shopify and I do like it and recommend it to almost anyone who wishes to start an e-com store.

-That’s why starting with the right e-commerce platform with easy to manage tools and smooth user interface makes perfect sense.
+That’s why starting with the right e-commerce platform with easy-to-manage tools and a smooth user interface makes perfect sense.

 Shopify does a great job handling your problems and making your life easier.
-There are also hundreds of free tutorials online of how to set up a Shopify Store.
+There are also hundreds of free tutorials online on how to set up a Shopify Store.

 Step 7: Sort Out Accounting & Taxes

 Managing your finances and filing sales tax is more important than running a profitable online business.

 Don’t be too happy if you’re making money because it could all go away if you’re not smart with money management and you don’t know your tax laws.

 Luckily there are many software out there that make your life simpler.
 QuickBooks is a good example of accounting software.

-QuickBooks make your life easier by managing all invoices and payments within the software.
+QuickBooks makes your life easier by managing all invoices and payments within the software.